Exporting portal applications as widgets and OpenSocial gadgets

 You are given the OAuth setting that you need to configure your gadget on Liferay.
 Copy the Consumer Key and Consumer Secret to your clipboard.

-Figure 9.22: Here are the Consumer Key and Consumer Secret (value is blacked out for security reasons).
+Figure 8.25: Here are the Consumer Key and Consumer Secret (values are blacked out for security).

 Enter your Consumer Key and Consumer Secret under the Manage OAuth that you navigated to earlier.
 Also, select

 HMAC_SYMMETRIC for the Key Type and then click Save.

 RSA_PRIVATE as alternative key types.
 HMAC symmetric and RSA private are commonly used production key types, whereas plain text should never be used in real-world settings.

 Navigate to the Settings tab